Civic Ecology Lab is founded on the belief that humans can act to enhance their communities and environment.

 education and learning situated in these practices;

-the ecosystem services produced by the people, their stewardship, and educational practices.
+the ecosystem services, including climate mitigation, produced by the people, their stewardship, and educational practices.

 Civic Ecology Lab builds bridges between environmental stewardship, learning, and social-ecological systems resilience.

 Civic Ecology Lab is a dynamic hub for action and engaged scholarship to understand and support humans stewarding nature and communities under challenging conditions.